US snowstorms: California and other western states battered

 Meanwhile, in Montana, the NWS warned that "dangerously cold wind chills could cause frostbite on exposed skin in as little as five minutes".
 Wind chill could make the temperatures feel as low as -48C.

 One benefit of the storms in California will be to replenish the Sierra snowpack.
-It accounts for about 30% of California's fresh water supply and had been at dangerously low levels after weeks for dry weather.
+It accounts for about 30% of California's fresh water supply and had been at dangerously low levels after weeks of dry weather.

 The state's department of water resources reported on Christmas Eve that the snowpack was now between 114% and 137% of normal ranges, with more snow expected to fall.